yadavlalu5252/devTinder-web/README.md

 - NavBar should update as soon as user logs in
 - Refactor our code to add constants file + create a component folder

+- without login you do not access any other functionality